 When employees are working in an office, they are bound to spend most of their time being seated in a chair staring at a computer screen.

-However, being seated all day can cause an employee to experience pains in their back, shoulder or neck, which could result in their productivity levels largely falling.
+However, being seated all day can cause an employee to experience pains in their back, shoulder or neck.
+It could result in their productivity levels largely falling.

 In fact, ergonomics-related injuries tend to be long-term which creates an ongoing drain on worker’s medical costs and compensation.
-Musculoskeletal disorders such as sprains and muscle strains accounted for 32% of all illness and injury cases in 2014 that required people to take days off of work.
+Musculoskeletal disorders such as sprains and muscle strains accounted for 32% of all illness and injury cases in 2014.
+It required people to take days off of work.

 With that being said, it is best to consider purchasing office seating which will help with the health of employees.
-An ergonomic office chair is a great example of an office chair which has been specifically designed to provide complete rest to the main structures of an individual’s body.
-Not only can an ergonomic chair provide your employees with comfort and the correct posture, but they can also help your employees be more productive as they will have less distractions to worry about, e.g. back pain.
+An ergonomic office chair is a great example of an office chair.
+It has been specifically designed to provide complete rest to the main structures of an individual’s body.
+Not only can an ergonomic chair provide your employees with comfort and the correct posture, but they can also help your employees be more productive.
+As they will have fewer distractions to worry about, e.g. back pain.

-However, if face-to-face communication isn’t possible for a certain reason, e.g. you are working from home, then it is great to keep up good communication levels by investing in a social channel, in other words, digital workplace communication.
+However, if face-to-face communication isn’t possible for a certain reason.
+For example when you are working from home, then it is great to keep up good communication levels by investing in a social channel.
+In other words, digital workplace communication.
 An example of a great social channel is Slack, which allows members of the team to communicate and come together to get things done.

 One of the best ways to encourage an employee to be productive and get the tasks complete is to give them a reason to actually do so.
 By praising employees for the good job they have done on a task, will ultimately make them feel proud and appreciated.